States struggle with unreliable federal funding for making sure elections are secure

 - Oops!Something went wrong.Please try again later.

-Hired security personnel wait for voters outside the Leon County Supervisor of Elections office on Nov.
-3, 2020 in Tallahassee, Florida.
+TALLAHASSEE, FL - NOVEMBER 03: Hired security personnel wait for voters outside the Leon County Supervisor of Elections office on November 3, 2020 in Tallahassee, Florida.
+After a record-breaking early voting turnout, Americans head to the polls on the last day to cast their vote for incumbent U.S. President Donald Trump or Democratic nominee Joe Biden in the 2020 presidential election.
 (Photo by Mark Wallheiser/Getty Images)

 WASHINGTON — The federal government has sought to bolster election security for years through a popular grant program, but the wildly fluctuating funding levels have made it difficult for state officials to plan their budgets and their projects.